Institutional or Ideological Pathways to Muslim Democracy?

 - Product Form: Hardback

-Sohaib Khaliq is Assistant Professor and Head of the Department of International Relations at the University of Kotli AJK, Pakistan.
-He received his PhD from Northern Arizona University, USA and has five years’ experience of teaching and researching in the USA and Pakistan.
-His areas of expertise include religion & politics, comparative politics, and Islamism & democracy.
+Sohaib Khaliq is Assistant Professor and Head of the Department of International Relations at the University of Kotli, AJK, Pakistan.
+He received his PhD in Politics and International Affairs from Northern Arizona University, USA, and has over five years of experience teaching and researching in the USA and Pakistan.
+His areas of interest include religion and politics with a focus on political theology, state–religion relations, religious education, and democratization in Muslim-majority contexts.